aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-configurable-parameters.rst

 Checksum
 --------
-To execute a model(NEFF), Neuron Runtime needs to load the NEFF file into NeuronCore and run.
+To execute a model(NEFF), NeuronX Runtime needs to load the NEFF file into NeuronCore and run.
 Neuron Runtime provides a way to do checksum validation on each NEFF file while loading to validate the file is not corrupted.
 This option is off by default to avoid performance penalty during model load time(~50%).